NAT Traversal using STUN TURN and ICE

 NAT supports client-to-server communication for various services like web browsing, Email access, File access using FTP, and so forth.
 As NAT has many benefits, it also has many drawbacks.

 Some internet protocols require end-to-end connectivity.
 Behind NAT all private addresses are covered by one globally accessible address, so it is not always possible for an external host to establish a connection to a particular host in the private network without special configuration like port forwarding.
-Session Initiation Protocol (SIP) and other media signaling protocols that are using the Offer/Answer model fail to establish a peer-to-peer connection when the clients are behind NAT.
+Session Initiation Protocol (SIP) and other media signaling protocols that use the Offer/Answer model fail to establish a peer-to-peer connection when the clients are behind NAT.

 There were various attempts to solve this NAT problem but they do not work perfectly in all types of networks.
-NAT traversal technique using STUN, TURN and ICE is a solution that is widely used in the SIP client for media communication.
+NAT traversal technique using STUN, TURN, and ICE is a solution that is widely used in the SIP client for media communication.